 This algorithm select tasks, but does not indicate which elements are descendants of which previous tasks.
 This is the role of Dependencies (Figure 4).
-The fact that the independence oracle condition only positive values of $T{2M}$ (Step 3 of Dependencies) is Algorithm GetNextBlanket
+The fact that the independence oracle condition only positive values of $T{2M}$ (Step 3 of Dependencies) is a necessary and sufficient condition.
+Algorithm GetNextBlanket

-- Input CurrentBlanket, a set of tasks; $G_O$ , a DAG encoding ancestral relationships; O, an ordering oracle; I, an independence oracle; - Output NextBlanket, a subset of the tasks in $G_O$ - 1.
-For every pair of adjacent tasks $(T_1, T_2)$ in $G_O$ - 2.
-Remove the edge between $T_1$ and $T_2$ if and only if $I(T{1M}, T{2M}, T{iM})$ , where $T{iM}$ is the measure of some task $T_i \in \mathbf{CurrentBlanket}$ and $O(T_i, T_1) \neq exclusive, O(T_i, T_2) \neq exclusive$ - 3.
-Return all nodes from $G_O$ that do not have parents a necessary and sufficient condition.
-It is necessary because by our assumptions there might be measurement error when we observe value 0.
-It is sufficient because by backward determinism (if a task happens, all elements in a chain before it also happened), we do not need to condition on multiple tasks.
-Figure 5 illustrates an example of this case.
+Input CurrentBlanket, a set of tasks;

+$G_O$ , a DAG encoding ancestral relationships;

+O, an ordering oracle;

+I, an independence oracle;

+Output NextBlanket , a subset of the tasks in $G_Q$

+- For every pair of adjacent tasks (T1, T2) in GO Remove the edge between T1 and T2 if and only if I(T1M, T2M, TiM), where TiM is the measure of some task Ti ∈ CurrentBlanket and - $O(T_i, T_1) \neq exclusive, O(T_i, T_2) \neq exclusive$ - 3.
+Return all nodes from $G_O$ that do not have parents